Sofiyyah1/printf/README.md

-printf
+# printf
-A simple printf function built by Taiwo Abdulsalam and Shedrack Sunday for Alx software Engineering School.
+A simple printf function built by Taiwo Abdulsalam and Pascal Akano for Alx software Engineering School.

 #Welcome